mvolkmann/blog/src/d3/00-article.md

 This regains the ability to have different text for updated and entered elements.
-But if that is not needed, we can shorten the code even more like this:
+But if that is not needed, you can shorten the code even more like this:

 ```js
 bars.join(enter =>